Laser / IPL Hair Removal Bristol

 Always ensure that on the day of your appointment, you wear clothing that will leave the treated area exposed or is loose fitting.
 This is so that the cooling gel does not ruin your clothes.

 As previously mentioned, it is a good idea to shave the area that you are having treated the day before your treatment, ensuring that you use a clean and sterile disposable razor.

-IPL and laser hair removal is a very safe and effective treatment, although that said there are a few possible side effects.
-Most of the side effects however are minor and temporary.
+IPL and laser hair removal are very safe and effective treatments, although there are a few possible side effects, they are mostly minor and temporary.

 We have listed some of the possible side effects below: